flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 \mathbb{E}(L(x,y)) = \mathbb{E}_X(\mathbb{E}_{Y|X} ( (Y - f(X))^2 ))
 $$

-We know that the function above is minimal when $Y = f(x)$, i.e. if we minimize the function pointwise we get the minimal value for the expected error.
+We know that the function above is minimal when $Y = f(x)$, i.e., if we minimize the function pointwise we get the minimal value for the expected error.
 We can write $f(x)$ as:

 $$
 f(x) = \text{argmin}_c \mathbb{E}_{Y|X} ([Y-c]^2 | X = x)